 Where a child has been permanently excluded from two or more schools, there is no obligation on the Trust to comply with parental preference for a period of two years from the last exclusion.
-This does not apply where exclusion was before the child was of compulsory school age, for children who have been re-instated following a permanent exclusion or for children with special educational needs statements or Education, Health and Care Plans.
+This does not apply where exclusion was before the child was of compulsory school age, for children who have been re-instated following a permanent exclusion or for children with an Education Health and Care Plan (EHCP).